AhmedSadek9/AhmedSadek9/README.md

 🚀 What I’m Working On
 I’m currently focused on projects that integrate AI models with real-world applications, aiming to create solutions that are both smart and practical.

-Feel free to explore my repositories to see some of the projects I’ve built!